On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Brownian Path Space Simulation

-we have that $S^-_k:=f(T^{1,-}_k,\ldots{},T^{m,-}_k)$ is monotonically increasing and converges to $p$ from below and $S^+_k:=f(T^{1,+}_k,\ldots{},T^{m,+}_k)$ is monotonically decreasing and converges to $p$ from above. \end{corollary} \begin{corollary}[Retrospective Inversion Sampling {\cite[Prop.
-1]{MCAP:BPR08}}] If $p$ can be represented as the limit of an alternating Cauchy sequence ($S_k\,\!: k \in \mathbbm{Z}_{\geq 0}$), then splitting the sequence into subsequences composed of the odd and even terms respectively, then each subsequence will converge to $p$, one of which will be monotonically decreasing and the other monotonically increasing, so events of probability $p$ can be simulated by extension of Theorem \ref{thm:ss}. \end{corollary} \algRIS\, outlines how to simulate events of probability $p$ (applying Corollary \ref{cor:ris}), where $p$ can be represented by an alternating Cauchy sequence (the even terms converging from below and the odd terms from above),
+\begin{corollary}[(Retrospective Bernoulli sampling \cite{MCAPBPR08}, Proposition~1)] If $p$ can be represented as the limit of an alternating Cauchy sequence of the form of (\ref{eqristyp}) ($S_k \dvt k \in\mathbb{Z}_{\geq0}$), then splitting the sequence into subsequences composed of the odd and even terms, respectively, each subsequence will converge to $p$, one of which will be monotonically decreasing and the other monotonically increasing, so events of probability $p$ can be simulated by extension of Theorem~\ref{thmss}. \end{corollary}

+We conclude the introductory remarks to this section by presenting Algorithm~\ref{algris}, in which we outline by application of Corollary~\ref{corris} how an unknown probability which can be represented as an alternating Cauchy sequence in which (without loss of generality) the even terms converge from below and the odd terms from above, can be simulated unbiasedly.